-After gathering your materials, proceed to inspect the furniture from top to bottom so you know where the mold is located.
+After gathering your materials, proceed to inspect the metal furniture from top to bottom so you know where the mold is located.
 Any untreated mold will continue to spread, so be sure to look under the furniture and in every hidden nook.
 Once you've thoroughly inspected your metal furniture, follow these steps on how to get the mildew off:

 - Scrub away mold by using the scrubbing brush and water.
 Hold the brush and use strokes that push away from you.
 Work especially hard on areas that come in contact with the ground, since mold is more prone in these areas.
 Wear a mask for safety.

-- Create a liquid solution using water and soap in the bucket.
+- Create a liquid cleaning solution using water and soap in the bucket.
 Put on gloves and dip a washcloth in the solution.
-Apply the cloth to the entire furniture set.
+Apply the cloth to the entire patio furniture set.

-- Wipe down and dry the furniture to get rid of moisture, which could cause mold to return.
-Be sure to look over the furniture and make sure you didn't miss any areas that needed to be cleaned.
+- Wipe down and dry the metal furniture to get rid of moisture, which could cause mold to return.
+Be sure to look over the furniture and make sure you didn't miss any areas that needed to be cleaned and free of mold.

-- Prevent future mold by wiping down furniture soon after it gets wet from rain, snow, or the hose.
+- Prevent future mold growth by wiping down metal furniture soon after it gets wet from rain, snow, or the hose.
 Apply a mold-resistant sealant to further reduce the likelihood of mold returning.

 Check Out RST Brands